yuki-oyama/tristan2025-website/content/venue/_index.md

 ### Beaches around the venue
 The conference venue is surrounded by a number of beautiful beaches.
-Busena Beach in Okinawa offers pristine white sands, clear turquoise waters, and vibrant coral reefs for travelers to relax and explore.
+Busena Beach offers pristine white sands, clear turquoise waters, and vibrant coral reefs for travelers to relax and explore.
-Manzamo, Okinawa's iconic cape, captivates with dramatic cliffs and panoramic ocean views, showcasing nature's breathtaking beauty.
+"Manzamo", Okinawa's iconic cape, captivates with dramatic cliffs and panoramic ocean views, showcasing nature's breathtaking beauty.

 <div class="img__inner">
      <div class="img__card">